zalando-incubator/authmosphere/API.md

 #### Returns

-`Promise<Token>`
+`Promise<Token>` which resolves with the validated token if it is valid.
+Otherwise, rejects with an error message.

 ### createAuthCodeRequestUri

-Helper function to request an authorization code when using the [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#page-24).
+Helper function to create the URI to request an authorization code when using the [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#page-24).

+⚠️ This function only creates the URI, it does not handle the actual request.

 #### Usage